wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         ```

 5. Use the `resetCode` and the new password to update the existing password and recover the account.
+5. Use the `resetCode`, `flowConfirmationCode` and the new password to update the existing password and recover the account.
     !!! abstract ""
         **Request Format**
         ```curl